european-modelling-hubs/covid19-forecast-hub-europe-submissions/README.md

 Please note that although encouraged, it is not strictly mandatory to submit the code generating your forecasts.
-You can submit a script fetching already existing forecasts from another location such as an API, another GitHub repository, a data repository, etc.
+You can submit a script fetching already existing forecasts from another location such as an API, another GitHub repository, a data repository, a dropbox folder, etc.